Diabetes Prevention (cont.)

 Are there medications that can help to prevent type 2 diabetes?

 Another class of drugs called the thiazolidinediones (pioglitazone [Actos] and rosiglitazone [Avandia]) has been shown to be beneficial in prevention of type 2 diabetes.
 Drugs in this class have also been studied extensively in patients who have had gestational diabetes, and there is a significant reduction in the annual rates of progression to diabetes (5.4% compared to 12.1% with placebo).
-Avandia, however, has been associated with an increased risk of heart attack and stroke, on September 23, 2010, the U.S. Food and Drug Administration (FDA) announced that it will significantly restrict the use of the diabetes drug rosiglitazone (Avandia) to patients with type 2 diabetes who cannot control their diabetes on other medications such as pioglitazone (Actos).
+Avandia, however, has been associated with an increased risk of heart attack and stroke, and in 2010 the U.S. Food and Drug Administration (FDA) announced that it will significantly restricted the use of the diabetes drug rosiglitazone (Avandia) to patients with type 2 diabetes who cannot control their diabetes on other medications such as pioglitazone (Actos).

 Acarbose (Precose), a drug designed to reduce small intestinal absorption of carbohydrates has been used with some success as well.
 The STOP NIDDM trial showed that in about 1400 patients with impaired glucose tolerance, acarbose significantly reduced progression to diabetes compared to placebo.